This guide to taking trains from and to London Euston focuses on the less obvious aspects of arriving and departing from this station by train.

 Although if you DO have a reserved seat and arrive at the station ahead of time, you can take a more relaxed approach to boarding a train.

-If you won’t be travelling 1st class on an Avanti West Coast service, so won’t have access to its lounge, there are two new locations within the station where travellers can simply sit and wait for a train.
+If you won’t be travelling 1st class on an Avanti West Coast service, so won’t have access to its lounge, there are three new locations at the station where travellers can simply sit and wait for a train.

-So you don’t have stand in front of the main departure board, in order to be aware of which platform/track your train will be leaving from.
+So you don’t have stand on the main concourse and keep an eye on its departure boards, in order to be aware of which platform/track your train will be leaving from.

 There are slopes which lead down from the main concourse to the platforms (tracks) and they provide the only access to the trains; so there are no stairs or escalators to negotiate, but there are no lifts (elevators) either.